paulmil11/substack-sidebar-blocker/README.md

 # Substack Sidebar Blocker

-A simple Chrome extension that blocks the "Up Next" and "Trending" sections on Substack to minimize distractions.
+A simple Chrome extension that replaces the "Trending" section on Substack with a clean message.

 ## Features

-- Blocks "Up Next" recommendation sections
+- Keeps "Up Next" recommendations visible
-- Blocks "Trending" sections
+- Replaces "Trending" section with "There is nothing to see here"
-- Preserves all navigation and functionality
+- Preserves all navigation and search functionality
 - Lightweight and fast
 - No data collection